use-the-fork/snowblower/options.md

-Which package of MySQL to use
+The package MySQL should use\.